STUNNING! Zero rhinos poached in the Indian state of Assam in nearly 45 years

 According to Special DGP G P Singh, the last poaching attempt was recorded on December 28, 2021.

-“Anti Rhino poaching efforts have yielded spectacular results.
-There has been no rhino poaching in Assam in Year 2022.
-Last poaching was on Dec 28th 2021 at Hilakunda, Kohora in Golaghat district.
+“Anti-Rhino poaching efforts have yielded spectacular results.
+There has been no rhino poaching in Assam in the year 2022.
+The last poaching was on Dec 28th, 2021 at Hilakunda, Kohora in the Golaghat district.
 We would strive to keep the graph flat,” said Singh.

 Anti Rhino poaching efforts have yielded spectacular results.
 There has been no rhino poaching in Assam in Year 2022.
 Last poaching was on Dec 28th 2021 at Hilakunda, kohora in Golaghat district.
 We would strive to keep the graph flat. @assampolice @assamforest @CMOfficeAssam pic.twitter.com/vfT4BPKECl— GP Singh (@gpsinghips) January 1, 2023